 “Thanks, I guess I have seen enough guns for a while.
 Have a great day.”
 I straightened up to leave.

 “No problem, bud.
 Just drop in anytime.
 In fact if you weren’t in a rush, I’d show you this little mother that came off the cumpunee depot just yesterday.”
 He reached inside a drawer and his right hand came out with a nasty piece of work about a foot long.
 Shining silver, it had a long long barrel and a rotating breech like those colts you saw in westerns.

 “Taurus 357 Magnum, 9-shot semi-awrmaric.
 You could kill a moose with one shot,” he called after me as I walked out.
 I kept walking.
-Those American poor moose, they don’t stand a chance.
+Ah the poor American moose, they don’t stand a chance.

 Now that’s more palatable for peaceniks like me – the right to bare….